 This course is designed for students who are approved for a conducting concentration in the M.M.C.M. degree and as elective study for doctoral students.
 Prerequisite: MUCO6201.

-MUCO6204 Independent Directed Study in Conducting (2 hours) Woodward
+MUIS5105-5305 Independent Directed Study in Conducting (1 to 3 hours) Woodward